 Go to C:WindowsTemp to see CC.cmp file

-Step Five: Import the site to your web application using PowerShell script above.
+Step Five: Import the site to your web application using the PowerShell script above.

 Import-SPWeb -Identity “http://chauo15sql/sites/site collection 1/community central” -Path c:windowstempCC.cmp

 Step Six: To ensure that Community Central was successfully migrated to the new web application, entire the site address for the Community Central site into SharePoint 2013.

 Step Seven: To keep the initial status, you can delete the temporary web application on your SharePoint 2013 server.